Tzitzit, Tefillin, and the Talmud

 John 13:15

-Did the Messiah command something which was impossible?
+Did the Messiah command something, which is too difficult?

 48 Be ye therefore perfect, even as your Father which is in heaven is perfect.